MichalAdorno/kata-exercises/README.md

 * 6 as binary is:    110

 (Use Deque interface.)
+### heaps
+Implement Max-Heap along with its operations:
+* insert into heap
+* delete from root
+* build heap / heapify
+* sift up
+* sift down
 ### lists.onedirectional
 Implement basic operations on one-directional pointer list.
 ### misc.longestplateau